SINTEF/sensapp/net.modelbased.sensapp.service.database.raw/README.md

 #### PUT /databases/raw/data/%NAME

 Push data to be stored for this sensor.
 Data must be represented as a SENML document.
 The elements that are not relevant for this sensor (_i.e._, associated to a sensor ­ `%NAME`) are ignored.
 The list of ignored elements is returned to the user.
+If a data is already in the database, it will be updated with the new value.

 Query example: